-A monthly $50 surcharge is required in addition to your premium if you have a spouse or registered domestic partner enrolled on your PEBB medical coverage, and your spouse or registered domestic partner has chosen not to enroll in employer-based group medical insurance that is comparable to Uniform Medical Plan (UMP) Classic.
+A monthly $50 surcharge will apply in addition to your medical plan premium if you have a spouse or registered domestic partner enrolled on your PEBB medical coverage, and they have elected not to enroll in their employer-based group medical insurance that is comparable to Uniform Medical Plan (UMP) Classic.
 (Comparison must be to UMP Classic even if you are not enrolled in the plan.)

 Who needs to attest?

-You need to attest to this surcharge if you are enrolling your spouse or registered domestic partner on your PEBB medical coverage and you are one of the following subscribers:
+You need to attest to this surcharge if you are enrolling your spouse or registered domestic partner on your PEBB medical coverage and you are one of the following medical plan subscribers: